 Before year 2000, it was generally assumed that the way in which proteins 'folded' was the sole key to understanding their function in life-systems.
 (See :).
 Since then, it has been shown that many proteins do not entirely 'fold up' - leaving large sections of the protein chain as random coils.
 This can profoundly affect the way in which they function and influence cellular systems.

-It's currently estimated that around 33% of proteins found in cells which have a nucleus are 'Intrinsically Disordered'
+It's currently estimated that around 33% of proteins found in cells that have a nucleus are 'Intrinsically Disordered'

 It's largely unknown how the disordered sections might influence the proteins' function.
 Especially as, being unconstrained, they can re-organise and presumably operate in different ways at different times.

 Also see :and